Botanical Snow Storm in Montreal

 I told him about Literary Tourist, my adventures interviewing book people, photographing bookshops, and collecting books myself.
 Yes, the ever-growing Biblio File podcast reference library featuring histories, biographies & memoirs of publishers, booksellers, book designers, plus related ephemera (book sales and collection catalogues for example).

-Just to show you how good Michel’s collection is, I was planning to interview great photographer and collector Martin Parr for The Biblio File podcast, so I asked Michel if he had The Photobook: A History.
+Just to show you how good Michel’s collection is, I was recently planning to interview great photographer and collector Martin Parr for The Biblio File podcast, so I asked Michel if he had any volumes of Martin’s The Photobook: A History.
 Only two (of three) he apologized.
 But one’s signed!
 I was able to read the intros in advance of the interview thanks to Michel.
-You might like to listen to the conversation, here:
+You might like to listen to the conversation with Martin, here:

 (And yes, Michel bought the third volume, directly from Martin, who signed it).

 Since reuniting over the Citizen article, Michel and I have become pretty close - in the way bibliophiles do - getting out together as often as we can to cruise for books.
-I love having Michel along because when I arrive home I get to tell my wife Caroline that “Michel bought way more books than I did.”
+I love having Michel along because when I get home I get to tell my wife Caroline that “Michel bought way more books than I did.”
 And it’s true.
 Every time.
-Michel, on the other hand, gets to tell his wife, Bernadette, that I’m the one to blame for him always getting home late.
+Michel gets to tell his wife, Bernadette, that I’m the one to blame for him always getting home late.
 We have an excellent symbiotic relationship.

-Not that long ago I interviewed Michel about his passion for photobooks.
-You can listen here:
+I interviewed Michel about his passion for photobooks for The Biblio File.
+Listen here:

-I walked through the door to find myself standing in the middle of a little children’s area.
+I walked through the door to find myself standing in the children’s section.
 On very short notice Steluta Ovesia the librarian

 agreed to show me around.
 The collection is surprisingly comprehensive.
 Books on Quebec flora of course, with a number by the founder of the ‘Jardin’, Frère Marie-Victorin, a self-taught botanist, and the first chair of botany at Université de Montréal.
 Fifteen years after taking up this post he published Flore laurentienne (1935), an inventory of the plants of Québec.
-It contains detailed information on 1,917 specimens.
-The Frère believed that the more French Canadians knew about the land they inhabited, the more interested they’d be in taking ownership of it, their “natural birthright.”
+It contains detailed information on 1,917 plants.
+The Frère was a separatist, believing I suppose, that the more French Canadians knew about the land they inhabited, the more interested they’d be in taking ownership of it, their “natural birthright.”
 In addition to books on Quebec,

 there are lots of reference guides here detailing the flora of all sorts of far-flung places, including Bikini